-Advancement in the BBA Program
+Advancement in the BBA and Post-baccalaureate Diploma Programs

 BSAD 200-level courses are prerequisites for 300-level courses.
 Admission to 400-level courses normally requires completion of one or more courses at the 300 level.
 Permission of the department chair to register in a course may override the normal prerequisites.